 This theorem establishes a linear convergence rate with a constant stepsize up to a neighborhood of the MAST problem~\eqref{eq:pretrained_compressed_problem} solution.
-Our result is similar to the convergence of \SGD\text{ } \citep{gower2019sgd} for standard formulation \eqref{eq:main} with two differences discussed next.
+Our result is similar to the convergence of \SGD\text{ }\citep{gower2019sgd} for standard formulation \eqref{eq:main} with two differences, which are discussed below.

-\textbf{1.} Both terms of the upper bound \eqref{eq:SGD_cvx_res} depend not only on smoothness and convexity parameters of the original function $f$ but also \textit{spectral properties} of sketches $\mS$.
-Thus, for Bernoulli independent sparsification sketches \eqref{eq:ind_sparse} with $p_i \equiv p$ (or \rnd{\text{$K$}}), the linear convergence term deteriorates and the neighborhood size is increased by $1/p^2$ ($d^2/K^2$ respectively).
+\textbf{1.} Both terms of the upper bound \eqref{eq:SGD_cvx_res} depend not only on the smoothness and convexity parameters of the original function $f$, but also on the \textit{spectral properties} of sketches $\mS$.
+Thus, for independent Bernoulli sparsification sketches \eqref{eq:ind_sparse} with $p_i \equiv p$ (or \rnd{\text{$K$}}), the linear convergence term deteriorates and the neighborhood size is increased by $1/p^2$ ($d^2/K^2$ respectively).
 Therefore, we conclude that higher sparsity makes optimization harder.

-\textbf{2.} Interestingly, the neighborhood size of \eqref{eq:SGD_cvx_res} depends on the difference between minima of $\tf$ and $f$ in contrast to the variance of stochastic gradients at the optimum typical for \SGD~\citep{gower2019sgd}.
-Thus, the method may even linearly converge to the exact solution when $\tf^{\inf} = f^{\inf}$, which we refer to as \textit{interpolation} condition.
-This condition may naturally hold when the original and sketched models are overparametrized enough (allowing to minimize the loss to zero).
-Notable examples when similar phenomena have been observed in practice are training with Dropout \citep{srivastava2014dropout} and \say{lottery ticket hypothesis} \citep{frankle2018lottery}
+\textbf{2.} Interestingly, the neighborhood size of \eqref{eq:SGD_cvx_res} depends on the difference between the minima of $\tf$ and $f$ in contrast to the variance of stochastic gradients at the optimum typical for \SGD~\citep{gower2019sgd}.
+Thus, the method may even linearly converge to the exact solution when $\tf^{\inf} = f^{\inf}$, which we refer to as the \textit{interpolation} condition.
+This condition may naturally hold when the original and sketched models are sufficiently overparametrized (allowing minimization of the loss to zero).
+Notable examples when similar phenomena have been observed in practice are training with Dropout \citep{srivastava2014dropout} and the \say{lottery ticket hypothesis} \citep{frankle2018lottery}.

 Next, we provide results in the non-convex setting. \begin{theorem} Assume that $f$ is $L_f$-smooth \eqref{ass:l_f_smooth} and $\mS$ satisfies Assumption \ref{ass:C}.
 Then, for the stepsize $\gamma\leq 1/(L_f\sqrt{L_{\mathcal{D}}L_{\mS}^{\max} T})$, the iterates of Algorithm \ref{alg:SGD} (I) satisfy